mynar7/blog/content/blog/how-to-learn-anything/index.md

 And so on.

-I've been through these steps myself many times as a developer, and without realizing it in learning many other non-development things.
+I've been through these steps myself many times as a developer.
+You'll get faster if you keep going.